 Le'Veon Bell still hasn't joined the Steelers as he continues to hold out under the franchise tag, and some Steelers players have already voiced their problems with the decision.
 However, Bell does have one pretty big name in his corner.

-Antonio Brown is currently the second highest-paid receiver in the NFL with an average cap hit of $17 million a year, so he knows about getting his money.
+Antonio Brown is currently the second highest-paid receiver in the Football with an average cap hit of $17 million a year, so he knows about getting his money.
 On Thursday night, Brown posted a picture of Bell and Brown celebrating a touchdown together, along with a message: "We all we got, we all we need. ready to roll whenever you get back with us, family."